Note: This fact sheet was updated in February 2019 to reflect application and award dates for the 2020 class of fellows.

 The Pew Latin American Fellows Program in the Biomedical Sciences provides funding for scientists to receive postdoctoral training at leading research institutions in the United States.
-Through the program, The Pew Charitable Trusts has supported more than 200 outstanding young researchers, strengthening scientific communities across borders.
-Fellows who complete the two-year program and return to Latin America to establish their own labs get an additional grant.
+Through the program, The Pew Charitable Trusts has supported more than 250 outstanding young researchers, strengthening scientific communities across borders.
+Fellows who complete the two-year program and return to Latin America to establish their own labs get additional funding.
 About 7 in 10 of the program’s participants have taken advantage of this incentive and are conducting work on regional and global health challenges across Latin America.

 Q: How does the fellowship work?